 Below is a detailed list of 11 accessories that I will be using with my Nikon Z9.
 Many of these I had already been using with my Nikon Z6II and 7II so they are field-tested.
 I’ll include buying tips and links to more in-depth posts for each item where appropriate.

-For those of you thinking about a gear purchase, please consider using one of my affiliate links to either B&H or Amazon Canada.
+For those of you thinking about a gear purchase, please consider using one of my affiliate links to either B&H or Camera Canada.
 I receive a small commission to support my content creation efforts and there is no extra cost to you.

 1. Matt Granger’s Nikon Z Camera Expert Set up Guide